MDhewei/protiler/README.md

 - Symbol: This column record the symbol of target gene, for example: 'CREBBP','ACTL6A'

-- AA: the amino acid position which certain sgRNAs cutting (what does this means?)
+- AA:  The cutting loci of the corresponding sgRNA at amino acid level

 - CRISPR score: the signals for each sgRNA, in the example file, z-scores in three different cell lines are used.
 User should select at least one column.